usaid-cs/yesterday-i-learned/driving.md

 ![](http://i.imgur.com/IGedhKP.jpg)

+- Road traffic detectors are [induction loops underneath the asphalt](https://auto.howstuffworks.com/car-driving-safety/safety-regulatory-devices/how-does-a-traffic-light-detect-that-a-car-has-pulled-up-and-is-waiting-for-the-light-to-change.htm).
+Human bodies do not trick the system.
 - The Geneva Convention says [a country must have a uniform driving direction](https://www.youtube.com/watch?v=JoYNhX15w4k).
 This causes remote territories to have the same driving direction, even if that territory is surrounded by other places that drive on the opposite side.
 - If a car is tailgating you, you need double the braking distance in front of you, so you have enough time to slowly brake when _that_ car brakes, so that the tailgater doesn't hit you.
 - You need to put your foot on the brake before you can start a car with a push button.